poppinss/utils/README.md

 Also, all of the lodash functions are published as individual modules on npm.
 However, most of those individual packages are outdated and using them is not an option.

-Instead, we decided to use the `lodash-cli` to create a custom build for all the utilities we need inside AdonisJS ecosystem and export it as part of this package.
+Instead, we decided to pick some individual utilities that we need inside AdonisJS ecosystem and export them from the lodash package, as each function is exposed in its own separate file.

 ```ts
 import { lodash } from '@poppinss/utils'